One degree…35+ professional opportunities.

 Valuable real-world experiences

 Our Allen Center for Nutrition, which offers outreach programs throughout the Lehigh Valley, provides students with a variety of civic engagement opportunities.
-As part of your studies, you will provide valuable nutrition services in the community, while networking with local employers.
+As part of the program, students gain valuable experiences in community, food service and healthcare settings with local nutrition professionals.

 A respected name in nutrition education

-Our students and faculty regularly present their research at local, state and national conferences.
+Our students and faculty regularly present their work at local, state and national conferences.
 In addition, surveys indicate that internship directors and employers are impressed with the preparedness of Cedar Crest nutrition graduates.

 In concert with the philosophy of Cedar Crest College and the Standards of Practice of the Academy of Nutrition and Dietetics, the nutrition program is committed to developing competent dietetic professionals who serve the public through the promotion of optimal nutrition and act with integrity and respect for differences.

-In concert with the Mission and Values of Cedar Crest College, the mission of the Cedar Crest Didactic Program in Dietetics is to develop competent entry level Registered Dietitians.
-With a foundation in the liberal arts, our Program’s commitment is to provide high quality education in accordance with the Accreditation Counsel for Education in Nutrition and Dietetics Foundation Knowledge Requirements and Learning Outcomes with emphasis on scholarship, leadership, civic engagement, health and wellness and global connectivity.
+In concert with the Mission and Values of Cedar Crest College, the mission of the Cedar Crest Didactic Program in Dietetics is to develop competent entry level Registered Dietitian Nutritionist.
+With a foundation in the liberal arts, our Program’s commitment is to provide high quality education in accordance with the Accreditation Council for Education in Nutrition and Dietetics Foundation Knowledge Requirements for Dietitians with emphasis on scholarship, leadership, civic engagement, health and wellness and global connectivity.